jcoreio/redux-features/README.md

   return a promise that will resolve to the full feature after loading.
 The full feature **will replace the current feature in the redux state**, so initial properties of the feature will be blown away unless you merge them into the full feature yourself.
 * `dependencies: Array<string>`: an array of feature ids to load when this feature is loaded.
+All dependencies will be loaded in parallel with this feature, so they may not be available during the `load` method.
 Circular feature dependencies are not supported, and the behavior is undefined.
+As an alternative to `dependencies`, you can load other features (by dispatching `loadFeature` actions) in your feature's `load` method, in which case it's easy to wait for those features to load and do something with them before resolving your feature's `load` promise.

 ## Quick start